Two students cooking together in a shared apartment kitchen near Sunway, Malaysia.

 There is no statutory cap or floor on tenancy deposits in Malaysia.
 Market practice commonly used in tenancy agreements is roughly two months' rent as a security deposit plus about half a month's rent as a utility deposit, with the first month's rent paid in advance before move-in — meaning most new tenants pay something close to 2.5–3.5 months' rent upfront.
 That's a different shape from the advance-heavy norms some Indian students expect coming from home markets with longer lock-in deposits (for example, 10-11 month advance structures common in parts of India) — in Malaysia the money is split across a refundable security deposit, a utility deposit, and the first month's rent, rather than one large lump sum held for the length of the lease.

+Because these are market-practice figures and not a fixed legal rule, the exact split is negotiable and does vary by landlord and by property type — always confirm before signing.
 If a listing or agent asks for a deposit far outside this range with no explanation, treat it as a question to ask, not a number to accept.
 For the fuller set of documents, fees, and screening steps landlords use when renting to any foreign or student tenant, see the foreigner and student rental guide.

 How do I search for a vegetarian-friendly kitchen or compatible roommates without guessing?